 - Emotional issues.
 When you're sleep deprived and overwhelmed, you may have trouble handling even minor problems.
 You may be anxious about your ability to care for a newborn.
 You may feel less attractive, struggle with your sense of identity or feel that you've lost control over your life.
 Any of these issues can contribute to postpartum depression.

-Postpartum depression can develop after the birth of any child, not just the first.
-The risk increases if:
+Any new mom can experience postpartum depression and it can develop after the birth of any child, not just the first.
+However, your risk increases if:

 - You have a history of depression, either during pregnancy or at other times